liufan1989/openresty-graphicsmagick-ffmpeg-fastdfs/README.md

 # openresty-graphicsmagick-ffmpeg-fastdfs
-Build the fastdfs file server with graphicsmagick and ffmpeg tools, The file server can upload videos and pictures as well as download video shots and any size of the picture, At the same time can get the file meta informationsuch as file size, md5 ,image width and height, Duration of video, etc.
+Build the fastdfs file server with graphicsmagick and ffmpeg tools, The file server can upload videos and pictures as well as download video shots and any size of the picture, At the same time can get the file meta information such as file size, md5 ,image width and height, duration of video, duration of audio etc.

 ## install fastdfs
 * libfastcommon:  https://github.com/happyfish100/libfastcommon